clockwork-prism/claudius_cpp_game/README.md

 # Claudius: Praetorian Prefect

 This game is more of a learning project than anything else, aimed at using basic C++ concepts to build a text based strategy game set in the late Roman empire (hence the name which abbreviates to CPP).
+For an overview of what each branch is doing (aside from looking at commit history) the Branch_description.md doc goes over everything in detail.

 ## Goals
 This is intended to demonstrate C++ concepts like string manipulation, OOP, and streams.
 Each iteration of the game will be stored in a separate branch, checking out each branch will showcase different concepts as the game grows in complexity.